Nerogar/OneTrainer/README.md

 ## Usage

-OneTrainer is currently command line only.
+OneTrainer supports two modes of operation.
+Command line only, and a UI. the UI can be started by running the train_ui.py script.

 All commands need to be run inside the active venv created during installation.

 All functionality is split into different scrips located in the `scripts` directory.
 This currently includes:

 - `train.py` The central training script
+- `train_ui.py` A UI for training
 - `convert_model.py` A utility to convert between different model formats
 - `sample.py` A utility to sample any model